pkdone/practical-mongodb-aggregations-book/src/guides/project.md

 ]
 ```

-As you can see, the pipeline's stage is quite verbose and because a `$project` stage is being used to modify/add two fields, you are forced to also explicitly name each other existing field of the source records, for inclusion, otherwise that information will be lost during the transformation.
+As you can see, the pipeline's stage is quite verbose and because a `$project` stage is being used to modify/add two fields, you are forced to also explicitly name each other existing field of the source records, for inclusion, otherwise those fields will be lost during the transformation.
 Imagine if each payment document has hundreds of possible fields, rather than just ten!

 A better approach to building the aggregation pipeline, to achieve the exact same results, would be to use `$set` and `$unset` instead, as shown below: